-Sprint Corp (S) Stock Flat As Investors Try to Figure it Out
+Sprint Corp (S) Stock Flattened as Investors Reel From Q4 Earnings

-Between the 140% gain Sprint Corp (NYSE:S) has dished out over the course of the past twelve months and the string of upward revisions we’ve seen in analysts’ earnings estimates headed into the event, clearly the market was expecting big things from the fiscal-fourth-quarter report S stock posted before Wednesday’s open.
+Sprint Corp (NYSE:S) has dished out 140% gains over the course of the past 12 months, and analysts have issued a string of upward revisions to S stock and earnings projections heading into Wednesday’s fiscal-fourth-quarter earnings report.
+Clearly, the market was expecting big things.

-They got what they wanted … unless they didn’t.
 Though per-share profits came up short of estimates, turnaround stories are tough to handicap, and income can be a little uneven.
 The real litmus test is revenue, and in that regard the market liked what it saw.

-Still, the fact that S stock was off just a little bit in premarket action suggests most traders remain unsure what to make of Sprint.
+However, S stock was pounded by 10% after the opening bill, suggesting many traders aren’t happy with what they saw.

 Sprint Earnings, By the Numbers